 Correction of common malocclusions, orthodontic appliances, bite evaluations, and genetic counseling.

-Cast metal crowns, fillings, esthetic bonding, bridges and implants.
+Cast metal crowns, fillings and esthetic bonding.

 Permanent tooth assessment for puppies, dental disease, oral tumors, fractures and TMJ evaluation.